 What does this “gentle art” entail, though?
 Brazilian Jiu Jitsu training is a predominantly ground-based practice.
 It uses principles like leverage, angles, timing, and pressure, plus an in-depth knowledge of the human anatomy, to non-violently achieve a submission from your opponent.

 Brazilian Jiu Jitsu is unique, in part, because of the emphasis it places on groundwork.
 It doesn’t use a lot of strikes and kicks, unlike other martial arts forms.
 Instead, the focus is on close-contact grappling, plus carefully executed chokes (like a simple cross collar choke or the famous Triangle choke) and joint manipulations.

 The History of Brazilian Jiu Jitsu

 How did a Brazilian martial arts form with a Japanese name come to be so popular in the U.S. and throughout the world?
-Here’s a brief history of Brazilian Jiu Jitsu to get you up to speed.
+You must have seen BJJ in movies.
+But to put you on track, here’s a brief history of Brazilian Jiu Jitsu to get you up to speed.

 Modern Brazilian Jiu Jitsu stems from Japanese Jiu Jitsu, which found its way to South America in the early 1900s.